SHAPING THE FUTURE

 In the wake of the devastating fire at Notre Dame Cathedral in Paris, here at Intellis, we have been interested in learning about some of the vital factors that allowed the French Fire Brigade to act quickly, salvaging the main structure and many historical artifacts after two-thirds of the roof along with the delicate spire were destroyed in a fire earlier this week.

-Efforts toward emergency preparedness have increased substantially, particularly since 9/11.
-Facility managers must be ready for anything from bomb threats to flooding, labor strikes, workplace violence, and more.
 Facility managers must have emergency response management plans to ensure the safety of their employees, visitors, and physical assets.
 Such plans help mitigate the impact of unforeseen events such as natural disasters, accidents, or security breaches.
-They are designed to provide guidance and direction to employees during emergency situations and outline the procedures for responding to potential threats.
-How to create an emergency response management plan?
-Read on to discover how!
+They are designed to guide and direct employees during emergencies and outline the procedures for responding to threats.
+Read on to discover how to create an emergency response management plan.